Skip to content

 bun install

-On first run, you’ll be prompted to create an admin account:
+On first run you’ll be prompted to create an admin account.
+You can also run it manually:

 Terminal window